 IRO (Independent Reviewing Officer)

-An IRO holds a meeting (Looked after Child’s Statutory Review) every 5 to 6 months to review your Care Plan.
+An IRO holds a meeting (Cared for Child’s Statutory Review) every 5 to 6 months to review your Care Plan.
 The people who are involved in your life come to the meeting, and talk about how things have been for you.

 We talk about things that are going well and also any problems you may be experiencing and what can be done to help you.